Knicks spoil Porzingis’ return to New York, win 106-103

 SMITH STARS

 Dennis Smith Jr., the former Mav who came to New York in the Porzingis trade, had 13 points, eight assists and six rebounds.
-He was shooting just 1 for 14 for the season coming into the game.
-Mavs coach Rick Carlisle said he talked to Smith on Friday in Dallas, after the guard had returned to the team following a death in the family but not rejoined the lineup. ”He’s a tremendous young talent,” Carlisle said. ”He’s a great kid.”
+He was shooting just 1 for 14 for the season coming into the game, having recently returned after missing seven games following a death in the family.

+“Just grateful,” Smith said.
+“Glad to be playing.
+Glad to be out there with these guys.
+Glad to have people that believe in me, so just a lot of gratitude.”

 UP NEXT